caido/documentation/src/beginner_guide/getting_help/support.md

 ### Method 2: Reset the instance credentials

-If you're using the CLI, start Caido using `caido --reset-credentials`
+If you're using the CLI, start Caido using `caido --reset-credentials`.

 If you're using the desktop app, check the `Reset Credentials` checkbox in your instance's advanced settings.